cataseven/Google-Map-Card/README.md

 ![image7](images/traffic.png)

-# Live Weather Layer by Open Weather API
+# Live Weather Layer by Open Weather API (Optional)

-Optional.
+![image7](images/cloud.png)

 You need to create api key from openweathermap.org.
-Even they says layers are free, It is safer to restrict it 1000 calls per day

-![image7](images/cloud.png)
+Please create API v1.0.
+It is free.
+Please find the section below and create free API on https://openweathermap.org/price. **DO NOT** create API of One Call API 3.0

+API v1.0 is enough and it is free.

 ![image7](images/free.png)